interlink-project/interlinkers-data/README.md

 [![Testing](https://github.com/interlink-project/interlinkers-data/actions/workflows/run-test.yml/badge.svg)](https://github.com/interlink-project/interlinkers-data/actions/workflows/run-test.yml)

-In here we will indicate the steps to follow to create a BUNDLE for a KNOWLEDGE INTERLINKER that can be imported directly by the INTERLINKER catalogue
+In here we will indicate the steps to follow to create a BUNDLE for a KNOWLEDGE or SOFTWARE INTERLINKER that can be imported directly by the INTERLINKER catalogue

 The schemas implemented are based on what have been discussed here: